3 Days in Tokyo – Your First Visit to Japan’s Capital

 CONVENIENT COMPLEX: Hotel Century Southern Tower (refined skyscraper hotel room, $958.57 for 4 nights split among 2 people)

 Doing a minimal amount of research while quickly calling to book all of our Japan lodging in one night, we were pleasantly surprised at how nice the Hotel Century Southern Tower ended up being!
-This towering skyscraper is located right next to Shinjuku Station, making it an incredibly convenient jumping off point to explore the other central neighborhoods of Tokyo.
-The actual hotel establishment is located 20 floors up, meaning no matter which room option you select, you’re bound to have panoramic views of the city skyline.
+This towering skyscraper is located right next to Shinjuku Station, making it an incredibly convenient jumping off point to explore the other central neighborhoods during our 3 days itinerary in Tokyo The hotel is located 20 floors up, meaning no matter which room option you select, you’re bound to have panoramic views of the city skyline.
 The ground 4 floors of the Odakyu Southern Tower are lined with various shops and cafés in a broad plaza, so if you’re in a pinch there should be a variety of stores like 7-Eleven directly within the hotel selling exactly what you’re looking for.

 We spent four nights in a comfort single room comprising 205 ft², and although the room was a bit on the smaller end, this is quite typical for compact Tokyo and never caused us any inconvenience.
 The ~$20 buffet brunch spread in Southern Tower Dining caters to both traditional Japanese and Western breakfast tastes, allowing you to select your preferred dishes from an array of seasonal delicacies—with so many different choices you could eat a totally new meal each morning!
 Given the immense convenience this hotel affords on top of the comfortable, neutral-toned amenities which curate a relaxing environment, you can be rest assured booking accommodations in the Hotel Century Southern Tower will result in the ideal Shinjuku stay for your Tokyo trip.